-Lyme disease is an infectious disease caused by bacteria.
+Lyme disease is an infectious disease that is triggered by bacteria.
 It can be transmitted by ticks.
-In Germany, about 3 out of 10,000 people develop Lyme disease each year.
+Around three out of every 10,000 people contract Lyme disease every year in Germany.

 At a glance